Advancing time interval measurement techniques with FPGA-based instrumentation

 During this presentation, we dive deeper into techniques such as event counting, frequency characterization, and pulse width modulation, and explain their significance in physics and engineering applications.
 You’ll learn how to implement these critical tests with reconfigurable, FPGA-based instrumentation to maximize efficiency and speed.
 We’ll introduce an advanced time & frequency analyzer (TFA), a versatile instrument capable of performing a wide array of these essential measurements with real-time analysis capabilities.

 You’ll see how to precisely measure time intervals, implement timestamping, and adjust trigger events to fit the needs of your experiments.
 You will learn how advanced interpolation techniques combined with low-noise, high-bit-depth analog-to-digital conversion can deliver timestamp accuracies well below the sample rate and bandwidth limits of conventional systems.
 We will also show how flexible, software-defined instruments can help you reduce costs and experimental complexity.
-Watch the webinar to learn:

-• Applications for time interval analysis and event counting
+- Learn applications for time interval analysis and event counting

-• How a single FPGA-based system can optimize phase noise analysis and photon counting
+- Learn how a single FPGA-based system can optimize phase noise analysis and photon counting

 Prefer a visual guide?
+Download our event detection guide.

 Register for immediate access